KhartesViewer/khartes/README.md

 file, and has complete mesh information.

-Once you locate the correct mesh file, you can import it into khartes using the `File / Import .obj files...` menu item.
+Once you locate the correct mesh file, you can import it into khartes using the `File / Import .OBJ files...` menu item.

 After you import your mesh file, you may see something